vinceallenvince/FloraJS/README.markdown

 ```

 You should see a block fall and bounce off the bottom of your browser window.

+#### The Universe and its Worlds

+Every Flora system starts with one universe and one world.
+While a universe may have many worlds, by default, Flora's system uses the &lt;body&gt; as the only world.

+In the example above, immediately after the system starts, a Mover is created and appended to the world (or &lt;body&gt;).

+Worlds are highly configurable and carry two properties that directly affect their elements.

+* gravity {Vector} default: new Vector(0, 1)
+* c (coefficient of friction) {number} 0.01

+We can change these defaults after the system starts via the universe's update() method.

+        system.start(function () {
+          Flora.universe.update({
+            gravity: new Flora.Vector(0, -1),
+            c: 0.75
+          });
+          new Flora.Mover();
+        });

+We've reversed the world's gravity and increased its friction.
+Now the block slowly drifts upwards.

 - World
 - Mover